Gamble-Skogmo: History

 From the mid-1940s to the end of the 1970s, Gamble and Skogmo diversified their businesses into many new endeavors, including a discount division, financial services, real estate, and retail businesses such as Aldens mail order company, Woman's World Shops, Red Owl Grocery and Snyder Drug stores.
 At the end of this period of growth, Gamble-Skogmo was the 15th largest retailer in the United States with 4,300 stores and 26,000 employees in 39 states and Canada.
 In 1977, Bert Gamble retired from the company.
-In 1978, they attempted a takeover of Washington, D.C.-based retail conglomerate Garfinckel, Brooks Brothers, Miller & Rhoads, Inc. Gamble-Skogmo purchased a 20-percent share from the Joseph R. Harris family, thereby gaining a controlling interest in the conglomerate.
+In 1978, they attempted a takeover of Washington, D.C.–based retail conglomerate Garfinckel, Brooks Brothers, Miller & Rhoads, Inc. Gamble-Skogmo purchased a 20-percent share from the Joseph R. Harris family, thereby gaining a controlling interest in the conglomerate.
 A court suit resulted in an agreement that Gamble-Skogmo would not acquire any more stock in Garfinckel.

 Gamble served as president and chief executive officer of Gamble-Skogmo, Incorporated, the umbrella firm that controlled the myriad operating companies, into 1963.
 He continued to serve as chairman of the board of directors and corporate CEO until retiring in September 1977.

-In 1980, it was sold to the Wickes Corporation of California.
+In 1980, it was sold to the Wickes Companies of California.
 The purchase was highly leveraged, the combined companies struggled, and in 1982 Wickes filed for bankruptcy.
 In the subsequent reorganization, the Gamble-Skogmo empire was sold off in pieces or, in the case of Aldens, closed.
 In 1986, Bert Gamble died.
 Following the Wickes' entry into receivership in 1984, the remaining Gamble-Skogmo businesses were returned to a new company formed by five Gambles Division officers, who reincorporated Gamble-Skogmo, Incorporated.
+The sale to Wickes was highly leveraged, ultimately leading to a filing of bankruptcy and scattered sales of parts of the enterprise to others.